Updated 7 January 2022 with Q4 2021 data

 Does Pelosi Beat the Stock Market?

 In 2019 all of the stocks the Pelosis bought were options or asset-backed securities with 7 transactions total.
-While their overall portfolio only beat the market in 2019 by 4.7%, her total returns were 33.6%.
-In 2020 half of their 35 purchases were in individual stocks and while the 29.5% return was less than in 2019, they beat the market by over 13%.
-So far in 2021 the Pelosis have made 13 stock purchases, 4 of which are individual stocks.
-At 16.6 percent returns their stock portfolio continues to beat the market, albeit by a smaller percentage than earlier years.
+While their overall portfolio only beat the market in 2019 by 4.9%, her total returns were 33.6%.
+During 2020 half of their 35 purchases were in individual stocks and while the 29.5% return was less than in 2019, they beat the market by over 14%.
+Throughout 2021 the Pelosis made 19 stock purchases, 4 of which were individual stocks, Apple, Microsoft, NVIDIA, and AllianceBernstein Holding L.P.
+Their remaining 15 trades were in call options.
+Although their portfolio had done well relative to the market through Q3 2021, in Q4 their returns diverged and by year end their total portfolio returns were 13% compared to 29% for the S&P 500.

 Visa’s IPO Insider Information Controversy